Ethnic Rhinoplasty in Brazil: Nasal surgery that respects your identity

 With the grafts ready, I proceed with the reconstruction.
 The order of work I usually follow is:

 Each step is performed with direct visual control.
 I check the result at each step, making millimetric adjustments until I achieve the planned shape.
-Ethnic rhinoplasty does not allow for improvisation - every decision is made beforehand, in the consultation, and executed with precision in the surgical center.
+Ethnic rhinoplasty does not allow for improvisation - every decision is made beforehand, in the consultation, and executed with precision in the operating room.

 Post-operative care for ethnic rhinoplasty